 In another medium-sized bowl, using a handheld mixer (or stand-alone, if you have one) start beating your softened butter.
 Gradually add sugar and then the egg until you reach a creamy consistency.
 Add your vanilla.

 On medium speed, continue mixing your wet ingredients and gradually add your dry ingredients, one third at a time.

-Separate the dough so that you have one batch for your larger cookies, another batch for the medium-sized ones, and finally, the smallest batch for the smallest-sized cookies.
+Separate the dough so that you have one batch of your larger cookies, another batch for the medium-sized ones, and finally, the smallest batch of the smallest-sized cookies.
 Put a drop of food coloring into each third and knead in the color until you reach your desired shade.
 I prefer using gel food coloring since you need less to obtain a brighter color.

 Preheat your oven to 350 degrees F. Wrap each ball of dough separately in clear-wrap and chill in the refrigerator for 30 minutes.
 Prepare a cookie sheet with parchment paper and set aside.